sac-fork/specification/CONTRIBUTING.md

 - **Ordering**: Spec items should generally appear in ID order, but priority should be placed on ordering them in a way that makes coherent sense, even if that results in them being numbered out-of-order.
 For example, if `XXX1`, `XXX2` and `XXX3` exist but it would make more sense for `XXX3` to follow `XXX1`, then just move the spec items accordingly without changing their IDs
 - **Addition**: When adding a new spec item, choose an ID that is greater than all others that exist in the given section, even if there is a gap in the currently assigned IDs.
 - **Modification**: Spec items should never be mutated, except to patch a mistake that doesn't change the semantics for SDK implementations.
 Follow the guidance outlined here in respect of _Replacement_ if the meaning or scope of a spec point needs to change.
-- **Removal**: When removing a spec item, it must remain but replace all text with “This clause has been deleted.”.
-See [#1057](https://github.com/ably/docs/pull/1057) for an example of this in practice.
+- **Removal**: When removing a spec item, it must remain but replace all text with `This clause has been deleted.
+It was valid up to and including specification version @X.Y@.` (uses textile markup).
+- **Replacement**: When replacing a spec item, it must remain but replace all text with `This clause has been replaced by "@Z@":#Z. It was valid up to and including specification version @X.Y@.` (uses textile markup).
 - **Deprecation**: Our approach to deprecating features is yet to be fully evolved and documented, however we have a current standard in place whereby the text "(deprecated)" is inserted at the beginning of a specification point to declare that it will be removed in a future release.
 The likely outcome is that in the next major release of the spec/protocol we'll remove that spec item, per guidance above.

+### Additional Notes on Features Spec Point _Removal_ and _Replacement_

+Specification version references included in _Removal_ and _Replacement_ notices are in the form `X.Y` because they only need to include the `major` (`X`) and `minor` (`Y`) components of the specification version.
+See [Specification Version](README.md#specification-version).

+Historically, before the above guidance was established - in particular around _Removal_ and _Replacement_ - there have been some cases where spec points were completely deleted.
+This left us open to the problem that client library references to spec items could end up semantically invalid if that spec point was re-used later.
+For example, if `XXX1a` and `XXX1c` exist but `XXX1b` doesn’t because it was removed in the past (prior to this guidance being established), then we should introduce `XXX1d` for the new spec item rather than re-using `XXX1b`.

 ## Release Process